iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 ---
 ### **Intro**

-Let the space of the operator be the Euclidean spaces.
+Let the space of the monotone operators.
+Most of the materials are from Heinz's book Convex Analysis and Monotone Operator, and his teaching of MATH 565 in the university of British Columbia, 2024 Term 2 winter.

 #### **Definition | Monotone Operator**